 Every adventure, no matter how grand, must eventually come to an end.
 Disembark in Longyearbyen, taking home memories that will accompany you wherever your next adventure lies.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

 Please Note: All voyages will operate subject to a minimum of 70 participants.
-The chances that you will reach Kvitøya and complete a full Spitsbergen Circumnavigation (based on this shipping company's experiences from 2013 until 2017) are about 70%.
-In case it is not possible to complete a full circumnavigation, you may make a circumnavigation of Spitsbergen through Hinlopen Strait.
+In case it is not possible to reach Kvitøya and complete a full circumnavigation of Spitsbergen, an alternative program will be devised.
 The onboard expedition leader determines the final itinerary.

-PHOTOS: © Elke Lindner; © Erwin Vermeulen; © Franco Banfi; © Rinie van Meurs
+PHOTOS: © Elke Lindner; © Erwin Vermeulen; © Franco Banfi; © Rinie van Meurs, © Oceanwide Expeditions